CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 1: Getting Started with Terraform.md

 ## Summary

-In this module, you have learnt about:
+In this module, you have covered the following:

-   - **IaC** tools and Terraform as one such tool.
+   - **IaC** tools and Terraform as one such tool
-   - Terraform can be used to manage, design, track and collaborate.
+   - Terraform can be used to manage, design, track and collaborate